-8 Responses to “Stuff From Around Arkansas, July 10”
+8 thoughts on “Stuff From Around Arkansas, July 10

 Seriously?
 You post a story about a sex scandel involving an Arkansas mayor getting killed by the husband of the woman he was paying to have sex and you attach a picture of a squirrel?
 Where is Kinkade and who took over his blog?